1314888/Equity/dd.md

 	- Corporate Restructuring
 		- Spin Off
 		- Post Bankruptcy
+	- Turnaround
+*Strong price action and weak fundamentals often occur in turnaround companies, or companies with new technology that is not fully understood*
 Have an edge

 	- Niche
 	- Patent
 	- Monopoly
 	- Strong Repeat Customer (Addictive)

-Turnaround: Strong price action and weak fundamentals often occur in turnaround companies, or companies with new technology that is not fully understood

 ## Financial
 Asset have not been priced in